openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 layers the build system uses to further control the build.
 These layers provide Metadata for the software, machine, and policies.

-In general, three types of layer input exists.
+In general, there are three types of layer input.
 You can see them below the "User Configuration" box in the `general workflow figure <overview-manual/concepts:openembedded build system concepts>`: